Frequently Asked Questions (FAQ)

 All community members, including non-Indigenous, are welcome and are strongly encouraged to attend and participate in what a Powwow has to offer.

 Experiencing a Powwow emphasizes the importance of relationship-building with everyone while providing opportunities to learn more about Indigenous culture and knowledge.
-The U of T Mississauga Indigenous Centre and Mississaugas of the Credit First Nation welcome you to their inaugural All-Nations Powwow on March 25, 2023.
+The U of T Mississauga Indigenous Centre welcomes you to the 2024 All-Nations Powwow on September 28, 2024.

-If you are a first-time Powwow visitor, we recommend watching the recording of the Powwow Protocols and Etiquette Webinar that was held on February 15th.
+If you are a first-time Powwow visitor, we recommend watching the recording of the Powwow Protocols and Etiquette Webinar.

 While attending a Powwow, there are some rules that guests must follow, such as: